Examining Parlays in Prediction Markets

 probability

 Here’s an interesting probability question that I’ve found in Adrian Torchiana’s Probability Math Puzzles app (highly recommended!) back in high school.
 You find $2 in your pocket and decide to go gambling.
 Fortunately, the game you’re playing has very favorable odds: each time you play, you gain $1 with probability 3/4 and lose $1 with probability 1/4.
 Suppose you continue playing so long as you have money in your pocket.
+If you lose your first two bets, you go broke and go home after only two rounds; but if you win forever, you’ll play forever.
 Read more...

 Secret Sharing by Example